 Developing mastery of the technical language used in the course.

-1. Identify the key technical terms in the lecture notes and assigned readings.

-2. Understand the relationships among key terms. peter state to the the state of th
+- 1. Identify the key technical terms in the lecture notes and assigned readings. - 2.
+Understand the relationships among key terms. platadinate in the control of th

 Procedures and Examples (Select one or more of the following activities):